SecurityForCloudBuilders/SegurancaParaNuvem/SegurancaParaCloudESecOps/VisibilidadeNaCloud/README.md

 <a href="https://www.cloudconformity.com/help/rules/model-check/failed-check-resolution/auto-remediation.html" > Auto-Remediação </a> provides customers the ability to run self-healing Lambda functions on their infrastructure that can remediate security and governance failures in real-time.
 Refer to our GitHub page for a <a href="https://github.com/cloudconformity/auto-remediate/tree/master/functions">list of our supported auto-remediate Lambda functions.</a>

-<b>Como a Auto-Remediação Funciona: </b>
+<b> Como a Auto-Remediação Funciona: </b>

     1. Conformity identifies the risk as a rule failure
     2. Conformity sends notifications to the specified SNS Channel.
     3. SNS topic triggers the Orchestrator lambda function which in turns calls S3 bucket auto-remediate function.
     4. AutoRemediateS3-001 function updates the S3 bucket ACL and resolves the rule failure thereby closing the security gap.

-<b>A documentação para o Cloud Conformity encontra-se em: </b>
+## A documentação para o Cloud One - Conformity encontra-se em:

     - https://www.cloudconformity.com/help/organisation/cloud-accounts/add-cloud-account.html

-<b> A documentação para a API: Conformity’s Public API allows you to programmatically interact with Cloud Conformity. </b>
+## A documentação para a API: Conformity’s Public API allows you to programmatically interact with Cloud Conformity.

     - https://cloudone.trendmicro.com/docs/conformity/api-reference/

-<b>Para fazer uma Trial de 30 dias grátis do Cloud One Conformity:</b>
+## PARA FAZER UM TRIAL DE 30 DIAS GRÁTIS DO CLOUD ONE CONFORMITY E TESTAR A SEGURANÇA, CONFORMIDADE E GOVERNANÇA DA SUA INFRAESTRUTURA DA NUVEM PÚBLICA:

     - https://cloudone.trendmicro.com/